pyofwave/repotheweb/www/maps/mapSchema.md

 This paramater is optional for implementation.
 It's value is a URL to a GSS file to be used to style the map.
 GSS is defined later in this standard.

+###dir###

+The value of this paramater is a bearing representing which direction up the screen should represent.
+Defaults to zero.

 ##Cross Document Messaging##

 Once downloaded, a mapping service MAY allow communication with the source site via W3C's Cross Document Messaging standard.

+###Format from parent to map###

+Can be defined by the BNF:

+    < word > { "." < word > } [ [ "+" | "-" ] "=" < json > ]

+where word is an alpha-numeric word and JSON is standard JSON syntax.

+The dot seperated word represents the JSON path of the property you want to get or set.
+The "+" or "-" changes the assignment into incrementation and deincrementation, while the JSON is the value it's changed by or set to.

+If no JSON is given, triggers the map service to report the value of the property.
+Available are listed later.

 ###Format from map to parent###

-TODO: Define syntax

-###Format from parent to map###

-TODO: Define syntax
+Whenever a value changes, the map service sends the same syntax to the parent as the parent sends it.
+This syntax contains both the name of the changed value and the property.

+When the parent sends a property, the map service responds in this syntax

 ###Properties###

 The Properties the Cross Document Messaging, as defined in the previous two subsections, (with Google Maps inspiration) are:

-- bounds -- The current bounding box of the map.
+- bbox -- The current bounding box of the map.
 Has properties x, y, width, and height as numbers in the provided projection or latlon.
 - center -- The current central point of the map.
 Has properties x and y as numbers in the provided projection or latlon.
-- direction -- The direction represented going up the screen as a bearing.
+- dir -- The direction represented going up the screen as a bearing.
 - type -- The map displayed as a string.
 One of road, sattelite, hybrid, or terrain.
 - zoom -- The zoom level of the map as a number.
 - layers -- The layers/locations rendered on the map.
 Represented as an array of objects with the properties schema, subschema, location, and detailURL as in the original URL.